-Materiality for financial statements as a whole We define materiality as the in the financial statements the aggregate, could reasonably the economic decisions of the statements.
-We use material timing and extent of our aud hat, individually or in the y be expected to influence e users of these financial ity in determining the nature, Materiality Group Authority Measure Materiality threshold Overall materiality has been set at £15.7 million which represents 1.25% of the group's gross expenditure on cost of services.
+Materiality for financialWe define materiality as the magnitude of misstatement in the financial statements that, individually or in the aggregate, could reasonably be expected to influence the economic decisions of the users of these financial statements.
+We use materiality in determining the nature, timing and extent of our audit work.

+Materiality Measure Group Authority Materiality threshold Overall materiality has been set at £15.7 million which represents 1.25% of the group's gross expenditure on cost of services.
 Overall materiality has been set at £15.6 million which represents 1.24% of the Authority's gross expenditure on cost of services.
 Significant judgements made by auditor in determining the materiality The determination of materiality involves the exercise of professional judgement.
 In determining materiality, we made the following significant judgements: The determination of materiality involves the exercise of professional judgement.
 In determining materiality, we made the following significant judgements: Gross expenditure on cost of services is seen to be the most appropriate benchmark because stakeholders and residents are interested in the level of service expenditure incurred as this is considered public money largely arising from taxation, together with determining the provision of public services to local residents.
 Gross expenditure on cost of services is seen to be the most appropriate benchmark because stakeholders and residents are interested in the level of expenditure incurred as this is considered public money largely arising from taxation, together with determining the provision of public services to local residents.

-Materiality Measure Group Authority Significant judgements made by auditor in determining the materiality (cont.)
-A percentage of 1.25% was selected to apply to the benchmark based upon our risk assessment and the level we considered would be relevant to the users of the financial statements A percentage of 1.24% was selected to apply to the benchmark based upon our risk assessment and the level we considered would be relevant to the users of the financial statements.
+A percentage of 1.27% was selected to apply to the benchmark based upon our risk assessment and the level we considered would be relevant to the users of the financial statements A percentage of 1.24% was selected to apply to the benchmark based upon our risk assessment and the level we considered would be relevant to the users of the financial statements.
 Materiality for the current year is higher than the level that we determined for the year ended 31 March 2021 to reflect the increased expenditure largely relating to the effects of the pandemic on the group's operations.
 Materiality for the current year is higher than the level that we determined for the year ended 31 March 2021 to reflect the increased expenditure largely relating to the effects of the pandemic on the Authority's operations.
-Significant revision of materiality threshold that was made as the audit progressed We calculated materiality during the planning stage of the audit and then during the course of our audit, we re-assessed initial materiality based on actual expenditure for the year ended 31 March 2022 and adjusted our audit procedures accordingly.
-We calculated materiality during the planning stage of the audit and then during the course of our audit, we re-assessed initial materiality based on actual expenditure for the year ended 31 March 2022 and adjusted our audit procedures accordingly.
-Performance materiality used to drive the extent of our testing We set performance materiality a for the financial statements as a vappropriately low level the probabuncorrected and undetected miss the financial statements as a who whole to reduce to an bility that the aggregate of statements exceeds materiality for